Distorted Harmony: Chain Reaction (2013–2015)

-A Way Out (2015–present)
+A Way Out (2015–2018)

 In late 2015, the band revealed they are working on a third studio album.

 In October 2016, the band performed at ProgPower Europe 2016.
 Soon after, in November 2016, the band announced a sixth member, guitarist Amit Plaschkes.

 In January 2017, the band headlined its own festival, DH Fest, in Tel Aviv, which also featured other Israeli artists such as Yossi Sassi Band and Yoav's musical project ARP.
 At the festival, the band played a new song "Downfall" from its upcoming third studio album.
 It was video recorded and released online.

 In July 2017, the band parted ways with guitarist Guy Landau, and announced a new member, guitarist Yoel Genin.
 In September 2017, the band performed at ProgPower USA 2017.
 The band also performed in July 2018 at ARTmania Festival 2018 in Sibiu, Romania, alongside Steven Wilson, Leprous and Haken among others.

 The band's third studio album, "A Way Out", was released on July 19, 2018.
 "We Are Free", the first single from the album, was released in May 2018.

 Yoav wrote about "A Way Out": "this time it's personal.
 It discusses 'me', 'us', 'with us', and how they're all blending together inside my head.
 Emotions, which define us, how we perceive and deal with our feelings, those we can control, but especially those we cannot - loneliness, anger, fear, desperation and even hope - they play such an important role in our lives, both as individuals and as a society.
 This is our strength but also our weakness - this is why we're both special and cursed at the same time.
 'A Way Out' deals with those emotions of mine (mostly).
 It is heavy and aggressive, silent and scared, and might even be political."